 By Stephen Lucie, MD

 Anterior cruciate ligament (ACL) tears are one of the most common serious sports injuries.
 It is estimated that 200,000 ACL injuries occur in the United States each year.
-More than 100,000 ACL reconstructive surgeries are performed annually.
 The ACL plays a vital role in maintaining knee stability.
 An ACL deficient knee can result in recurrent instability, meniscus tears and articular cartilage degeneration.
-Many procedures were done for ACL tears in the past, but beginning in the late 1980’s, arthroscopic ACL reconstruction surgery, initially using a central third of the patella tendon, has proved the most successful and has been refined and improved over the past 20 years.
+There were many different types of procedures for ACL’s in the past.
+Beginning in the late 1980’s, arthroscopic ACL reconstruction was the most successful procedure.
+It uses the middle third of the patellar tendon as the new ligament.
+This procedure continues to be refined to the current procedure today.

 ACL Reconstruction Causes

 These injuries commonly occur during deceleration, cutting, or twisting maneuvers (Figure 1).
 Patients will often report sensing a pop within the knee and then subsequently swelling, or “water on the knee”, with a sensation of instability when they are walking.
-When associated with an injury to the medial collateral ligament, or inside knee ligament, these injuries are much more painful and appear much more serious.
+When associated with an injury to the medial collateral ligament, these injuries are much more painful.
 However, patients with isolated ACL injuries may improve over a week or two and the athlete does not recognize the seriousness of the injury until they try to return to sport and experience a buckling or instability sensation in their knee.

 Diagnosis of ACL Tears

-The diagnosis of an ACL tear is made by a thorough physical examination of the knee.
+The first step to diagnose an ACL tear is a thorough physical examination of the knee.
 This often includes X-rays and an MRI.
 A tear of the ACL has become the most feared injury in sports.
 These surgical procedures have allowed most athletes to return to their respective sports, although usually not before 6 to 12 months of vigorous rehabilitation.

 Not all patients with an ACL tear require surgical reconstruction.
 However, most younger and active patients will require this for the knee to achieve the stability to return to full activity.
 In addition, physiological age is probably more important than chronological age.
 The recreational activities and activity level will ultimately dictate whether surgery is necessary.
 Sometimes, the MRI will show associated injuries such as ligamentous injury, meniscal injuries or cartilage damage.
 This would require, at the least, arthroscopic treatment.

-Once the diagnosis of an ACL tear is made there often will be a delay as the knee quiets down from an acute injury, and it is not uncommon for the physician to wait three to six weeks prior to ACL reconstruction.
-This delay will help prevent stiffness and may improve rehabilitation.
+Some physicians will allow the swelling to decrease before operating on the knee.
+It is not uncommon for the physician to wait three to six weeks prior to ACL reconstruction.
+This delay will help prevent stiffness and may improve the rehabilitation process.

 Different Graft Options for ACL Reconstruction